-For the purpose of the Data Protection Act 1998 (the Act) the data controller is Boodle and Dunthorne Limited of 178 New Bond Street, London, W1S 4RH.
-We will, in processing your data comply with Act and all data protection and privacy laws and Regulations applied in England from time to time.
+For the purpose of the General Data Protection Regulation (2016/679) (“GDPR”) the data controller is Boodle and Dunthorne Limited of 178 New Bond Street, London, W1S 4RH.
+We will, in processing your data, comply with the GDPR and all other data protection and privacy laws applied in England from time to time.

 We may collect and process the following data about you:

 • Information that you provide by filling in forms on our site or other electronic means, by telephone or by visiting our stores or attending our events.
 This includes information provided at the time of registering to use our site, subscribing to our service or requesting further services or searching for a product.
 We may also ask you for information when you enter a competition or promotion sponsored by us, and when you report a problem with our site.
 The information you give us may, as well as other information, include your name, address, e-mail address, phone number, financial and credit card information.

 • If you contact us, we may keep a record of that correspondence or communication.